 Are the checks for the pool written to a personal account or a business account?
-They should always be to the company.
+They should always be to a business account.

 Atlantis Pools always request checks be made out to Atlantis Pools!
 If they want the checks made out in their name this is a huge red flag.

 Do they have a permanent address with an office, showroom and warehouse?
-People that don't are called one pole builders, they have a pickup with a pole sticking out the back.
+People that don't are called one pole builders, they have a pickup with a pole sticking out the back of the truck.
 It is easy for pool builders without ties to the community to vanish.

-Atlantis Pools has had their same office since 2001.
+Atlantis Pools has been in their same location since 2001.
 We have over 9000 sq. ft. of Office, warehouse and fenced in yard space.
 We have the tools, trucks, equipment and people we need to successfully finish your project!